winobes/L5/style.md

 ## Misc. ##
 * The names of arrays shall be plural.
 (E.g., `Point* vertices`)
-* When declaring a pointer, the `*` is part of the type (I.e. NOT `Point *vertices`).
+* Any function allocating memory (e.g. with malloc) should start with `create_` and should have a corresponding `destroy_` function.

 # Spacing #
 - Two empty lines between functions
 - One empty line after function declaration and before the final brace
-- Inside functions, one empty line can be inserted between blocks of code for readability.
+- Inside functions, one empty line may be inserted between blocks of code for readability.
 - Tabs are four spaces

 # Headers #

-- ever .c file should have a header file excetp for main.c
+- every .c file should have a header file except for main.c
-- header declare only functions and macros that they need to export
+- the header should declare only functions and macros that need to be exposed

 -